Healthcare Power of Attorney Template, Free Download 2026

 When Do You Need a Healthcare Power of Attorney?

-You want to appoint a trusted person as your healthcare agent to make medical decisions on your behalf if you become incapacitated, unconscious, or otherwise unable to communicate your wishes to doctors and hospital staff.
+You want to appoint a trusted person as your healthcare agent (also called a healthcare proxy) to make medical decisions on your behalf if you become incapacitated, unconscious, or otherwise unable to communicate your wishes to doctors and hospital staff.
+A medical power of attorney template gives your agent clear legal authority.

 You are planning a major surgery or medical procedure and want to ensure that a designated person has legal authority to speak with your medical team, access your records under HIPAA, and make treatment decisions if complications arise during or after the procedure.